Create Excel Templates for Crosstab Reports

 5.In the File section, browse to select the saved Excel template file.
 Add a title and other information, and select Next.*

 *The file is uploaded to the database and is now available from the Excel template drop-down menu for future use by all users.
-Any .xlt files added in this way will appear in the dropdown.
+Any .xlt files added in this way will appear in the drop-down.

 8.Excel will automatically open and display the report within the template.